siriokun/platformsh-docs/docs/src/environments/search-engine-visibility.md

 ## How it's done

-When the **Hide from search engines** is activated, Search engines are turned away from environments by including a `X-Robots-Tag` header:
+When the **Hide from search engines** is activated, search engines are turned away from environments by including a `X-Robots-Tag` header:

 ```txt
 X-Robots-Tag: noindex, nofollow